Transport-Neutral Encapsulation Format (TNEF)

 The TNEF implementation defines several TNEF-specific attributes, each of which corresponds to a particular MAPI property.
 These attributes are used to encode their respective MAPI properties into the TNEF stream.
 In addition, a special attribute is defined that can be used to encapsulate any MAPI property that does not have a specific attribute corresponding to it.
 The reason these attributes are defined — instead of simply using a uniform encoding method for all MAPI properties — is to enable backward compatibility with non-MAPI-compliant software that is using TNEF.

-The remainder of this appendix describes the structure and syntax of a TNEF stream, the mapping between MAPI properties and TNEF attributes, and important considerations for certain TNEF attributes.
+The remainder of this section describes the structure and syntax of a TNEF stream, the mapping between MAPI properties and TNEF attributes, and important considerations for certain TNEF attributes.